techn0man1ac/PerpetualLEDWristwatch/README.md

 # How it's work?

+Every 0.5 seconds, the processor wakes up (cycle iteration time is 100 microseconds), increments the millisecond variable, and quickly goes to sleep, the whole process consumes 3 to 5 µA.
-Every 0.5 sec CPU wake up(cycle iteration time 100 nS) and increase milliseconds value and go to the sleep mode(3-5 uA).
-Wristwatch have one button "NOW" and 12 LED, if you push the button - show times on LEDs in the next algorithm - first, show hours(1, 2, 3, 4, 5, 6 etc....) and second is show minutes with 5 min. accuracy(5, 10, 15, 20, 25, 30 etc....), show 0.5 sec to the hours and 0.5 for minutes -> sleep mode again.
+The wristwatch has a "NOW" button and 12 LEDs, if you press the button, the time is displayed on the LEDs according to the following algorithm - first the hours are displayed (1, 2, 3, 4, 5, 6, etc. ) and then the minutes are shown in step 5 minute(5, 10, 15, 20, 25, 30, and so on...), but the LED blinks as many times as you need to add to this number to get the time.
+For example, it is now 48 minutes, the LED 45 will light up and blink 3 times, that is, 45+3=48.
+Then CPU go back to sleep.

 # How to set the time?